m-gagne/Tutorial--Windows-Azure--Ruby-on-Rails--Capistrano-3---PostgreSQL/tutorial.md

 ### Create your SSH Key
 ![Time][clock] 1 minute

 You will need to upload a **Windows Azure compatible SSH key**.
 To create one, open `Terminal` & run the following in a folder where you wish to store your keys.
-I recommend using the `~/.SSH` folder.
+I recommend using the `~/.ssh` folder.
 [Jeff Wilcox](http://www.jeff.wilcox.name/2013/06/secure-linux-vms-with-ssh-certificates/) has a great post on creating SSH Keys which I've borrowed from.

 You'll be prompted for information like country, state or province, organization etc. You can put whatever you want in there, or leave it blank, up to you.

-> **Don't** try and copy+paste this entire script in one shot, it won't work.
+> **Don't** copy+paste this entire script, it won't work.
 Run each command separately.

 <script src="https://gist.github.com/m-gagne/7afdcff597099e8b5fd1.js"></script>